Blast06/modernwebapps_fullstack/README.md

-# Modern Web Apps - Full Stack (Based on Balta Course 22h):
 Modern WebApp FullStack - .NET Core Backend + Angular UI Web + Ionic Mobile APP.

-This is a Customer + Products + Sales APP.
-To run you will need:
-(1) Install .NET Core Runtime (2.2.4) + .Net Core SDK 2.2.106 (Last for VS2017).
+**Note**: This is developed/tested using .NET Core Runtime 2.2.4 / SDK 2.2.106 .

-(2) Open Project and Restore NugetPackages.
-After - Rebuild all Solution.
+How to RUN this APP:<br />
+(1) Right-Click on Solution and then "Restore Nuget Packages".
+Then "Rebuild Solution".<br />
+(2) Check your SQL Server connection string at "ModernStore.Api > appsettings.json".<br />
-(3) Set "ModernStore.Infra.Console" as StartUp Project.
-Open Package-Manager Console.
+(3) Set "ModernStore.Api" as Startup, open Package-Manager Console and select ModernStore.Api:<br />
-(4) Select Default-Project as "ModernStore.Infra", enter it's folder (cd) and run "update-database".
-That's all folks!
+(4) update-database (this will create the database based on migration)<br />
+(5) Run the Api.
+Swagger will be available for Tests: /swagger<br />

+On the "doc" folder there's some prints of the Tests made on PostMan!
 ------------------------------------------------------------------------------------------------------------

 Note 30/04/2019 - This is UnderDev - not ready!
-Check out "PassaiaStoreClassic" repo instead.
+Check out "SampleStudies>Company Tests" repo instead.
+Over There you can check .Net Core Project (FutureMedia) or Classic Framework Project (Natfic).

-Requisites: VS Community + VS Code + NodeJS (npm) Yeoman (npm install -g yo + npm install -g generator-aspnet)

 ------------------------------------------------------------------------------------------------------------
 Note: Document of Customer is a "CPF" - the Brazilian Registration Card.
 It requires a Validation method to